 When you launch the master instance group as a Spot Instance, the cluster does not start until that Spot Instance request is fulfilled.
 This is something to take into consideration when selecting your bid price.

 You can only add a Spot Instance master node when you launch the cluster.
 Master nodes cannot be added or removed from a running cluster.

 Typically, you would only run the master node as a Spot Instance if you are running the entire cluster (all instance groups) as Spot Instances.

 Core nodes process data and store information using HDFS.
 You typically only run core nodes as Spot Instances if you are either not running task nodes or running task nodes as Spot Instances.

 When you launch the core instance group as Spot Instances, Amazon EMR waits until it can provision all of the requested core instances before launching the instance group.
 This means that if you request a core instance group with six nodes, the instance group does not launch if there are only five nodes available at or below your bid price.
 In this case, Amazon EMR continues to wait until all six core nodes are available at your Spot Price or until you terminate the cluster.

 The task nodes process data but do not hold persistent data in HDFS.
 If they terminate because the Spot Price has risen above your bid price, no data is lost and the effect on your cluster is minimal.

-When you launch the task instance group as Spot Instances, Amazon EMR provisions as many task nodes as it can at your bid price.
+When you launch one or more task instance groups as Spot Instances, Amazon EMR provisions as many task nodes as it can at your bid price.
 This means that if you request a task instance group with six nodes, and only five Spot Instances are available at your bid price, Amazon EMR launches the instance group with five nodes, adding the sixth later if it can.